 - I typically prefer SLF dubbing over Hareline Dubbin Ice Dub so I used SLF Prism in the color “Electric Blue”.
 To make it look a little more like the UV Blue Ice Dub used in the video, I could add a little SLF Prism dubbing in “Hot Purple” but I didn’t think it was necessary.

 After incorporating those changes, here is the fly tying card for the Braided Blue Damselfly:

-I inserted this card into the Realistic Dry Flies card set and you can find them on my Fly Tying Cards page.
+I inserted this card into the Other Bass Flies card set and you can find it on my Fly Tying Cards page.

 2 thoughts on “Tying a Braided Blue Damselfly”

 Great looking damsel.
 I’ve seen them here on the lake and know that the bass sure like them.
 I’ve even used a blue/grayish Adams sort of tie and had great success with it.
 Great looking fly CFT (Classic FLy Tying).
 UB

 The Damsel looks great!
 I’ve seem them here on the little lake we live on.
 That’ll get their attention for sure.
 UB